One finished ball of yarn takes well over a year in the growing and making and much care and love is put into every step of the process:

 The softest of the soft, often overtaking cashmere as one of the softest natural fibres.
 This is perfect for those with extra sensitive skin or for the ultimate luxurious and special make.

 Still beautifully soft and not far off Royal Alpaca.
 Also brilliant for fine knitting, scarves, baby blankets and any other item close to the skin.
 Fact: Baby Alpaca does not actually have to come from a baby alpaca, this grade can come from alpacas that are several years of age.

 Fine Alpaca – 23 to 26 Microns

-What it is beginning to lose in softness, this grade makes up in versatility – perfect for medium weight knitting, plus we have jewellery, headbands, gloves, keepsakes all made out of our Fine Alpaca range.
+This grade still has the signature softness of alpaca, but stronger and more versatile – perfect for medium weight knitting, plus we have jewellery, headbands, gloves, keepsakes all made out of our Fine Alpaca range.

 Medium – Robust Alpaca – Over 26 Micron

-Although becoming prickly against the skin, this thickness of alpaca fibre makes for a hardwearing yarn, perfect for rugs, throws, bags, or other interior homeware items.
+Although becoming slightly prickly against sensitive skin, this thickness of alpaca fibre makes for a hardwearing yarn, perfect for rugs, throws, bags, or other interior homeware items.
 Often combined with a sheep’s wool or another fibre to give added strength.